Skip to main content

 The Linking Process

 After Attack Surface Insights creates a new entity, it queries your context tables for the attribute value it used to uniquely identify an entity in an event.
-If there is a match for the attribute value in context, the context record is linked to the entity.
+If there is a match for the attribute value in context, other identities that share the same attribute are considered related and are linked.

-In most cases, Attack Surface Insights only queries for and links the same attributes together.
-For example, if the identifying entity attribute is email_address, Attack Surface Insights queries context for email_address only.
-The only exception is if the identifying attribute is user_sid.
+In most cases, Attack Surface Insights matches attributes to the equivalent context field only.
+For example, if the identifying entity attribute is email_address, Attack Surface Insights queries context for u_email field only.
+The only exceptions are:

 Attack Surface Insights tries different methods to find a match in a specific order: